 If your deck has mildew, it may require a specialty product for proper removal.
 For daily upkeep, it would be a good idea to sweep away leaves and debris, and mop up spills right away so that they don’t leave stains.

 Remember, planning to add an outdoor deck starts with making smart decisions about your budget, space, and expectations.
-JM Construction would be happy to speak with you about your deck planning ideas and can offer expert advice in all aspects of the project.
-Contact us today!
+JM Construction would be happy to speak with you about your deck planning ideas and can offer expert advice on all aspects of the project.
+Schedule a project consult today!